xernobyl/Mesh2Distance/README.md

   - u8 (output includes bias and scale)
   - u16	(output includes bias and scale)
 - Output resolution: eg 256x256x256
-- Logaritmic output (more resolution with smaller values)
+- Quadratic output (more resolution with smaller values)

 Output should be a binary blob, and a json file including:
 - Bounding box